Mexico telecoms bill has powers to tame Slim, Televisa

 However, the IFT has not ordered a break-up of his operations, a step the regulator says should only be taken as a last resort.

-With reporting by Elinor Comlay, Gabriel Stargardter, Michael O'Boyle and Adriana Barrera; Editing by Simon Gardner, David Gregorio and Lisa Shumaker
+With reporting by Elinor Comlay, Gabriel Stargardter, Michael O'Boyle and Adriana Barrera; Editing by Simon Gardner and David Gregorio